surrealdb/surrealist/README.md

 - Run the command `sudo xattr -rd com.apple.quarantine Surrealist.app` (You may be prompted to enter your password)

 If these steps don't work, please open an issue ticket.

+## Local database
+You can start a local database directly from the application by pressing the start button in the top right.
+Doing so will start up a SurrealDB instance using the credentials and port entered for the current tab.

+You can choose whether the local database is stored in memory or stored on disk on the Settings screen.

+This functionality is currently only available in the desktop app.

 ## Query view
 Use the Query View to execute queries against your database.
 You can define variables in the Variables panel and use them in your queries, and browse the results in the Results panel.